 What is a mullet?
 Apparently, the use of the term mullet to define a hairstyle goes back to the Beastie Boys in 1994.
 Obviously, the hairstyle itself existed before that, but not the term.
 In the Beastie Boys “Mullet Head,” the three shout, “Cut the sides, don’t touch the back!”

 That’s exactly what a mullet is – long on the back and short on the side.

 The History of the Mullett

 The Oxford English Dictionary has 12 definitions of mullet, the one that best works is: “a hairstyle with the hair cut short on the sides and in front, but long and flowing down the back neck.”
 Most dictionaries simply list a mullet is a fish.

 No one quite knows for sure the bridge between a fish and the mullet hairstyle.
 Some think the hairstyle looks sorta like a mullet fish’s fins.
 Others believe that Icelandic fishermen who were after mullet wore their hair short on top and long in the back to keep their necks warm.

 Interesting, but no one knows for certain.
 However, some who study social movements believe that “mullet” is more than a hairstyle; instead, it’s a way of life – again sort of like a “white trash” thing.

 Who in the NHL Wore Mullets”

 Obviously, as I noted earlier, the King of NHL mullet-heads was none other than Jaromir Jagr.
 As can be seen in this photo, he had a style of his own.

-As seen below in a YouTube video from before Wayne Gretzky made the NHL, he sported a great mullet.
+As seen below in this tweet, when Wayne Gretzky made the NHL, he sported a great mullet.